 Rather than using Microsoft’s plain ol’ Calibri, make sure your visualization’s fonts match the project’s branding.

-State the Story in the Title
+Write the Takeaway Finding in the Graph’s Title

 Need to tell a story with data?
 Rather than using a generic title (“Figure 1” or “Number of youth served”), state the takeaway message in the title.